 Janet packing for the off, Thamel, Kathmandu, November 1992

-We may have left the UK with a few too many items (the snakebite kit?) but we have now refined our preparations and routines on our own and with the help of our sea kayaking coach, Howard Jeffs :-
+We left the UK with too many items (the snakebite kit?) but we have now refined our preparations and routines on our own and with the help of our sea kayaking coach, Howard Jeffs :-

-Don't forget anything you really need.
+Think carefully about what you really need.
 You may be able to find it at your destination, but doing so could tie you up for days at a time.
-A classic case is a freewheel tool remover for your particular brand of rear hub - difficult to find in Greece, and had to make a special trip to Athens for one, things get more difficult in the Third World.
+A classic case is a freewheel tool remover for your particular brand of rear hub - we found one really difficult to find in Greece, and had to make a special trip to Athens for one, things get more difficult in the Third World.

 The less you have, the happier you'll be.
 If travelling alone, it's a real hassle to carry a large bag around with valuables in it each time you have to leave the bike outside, so try to keep the luxuries to a bare (and replaceable) minimum.